-TRANSACTIONAL SKILLS AND PROFESSIONALISM LAB Credits: 2
+TRANSACTIONAL SKILLS AND PROFESSIONALISM LAB

-(R) for 1Ls through 2019-2020; Fall 2021 available only to students who matriculated in 2020 Prerequisite: Contracts

-This course focuses on the skills required of lawyers involved in transactional practice.
-It covers the distinctions among the various types of contract terms (e.g., representations, warranties, covenants, and conditions) and which type or types to use to best achieve a client's objective.
+(R) for 1Ls through 2019-2020; Fall 2021 available only to students who matriculated in 2020 Prerequisite: Contracts the distinctions among the various types of contract terms (e.g., representations, warranties, covenants, and conditions) and which type or types to use to best achieve a client's objective.
 Students gain experience drafting contract language with precision and practice how to spot and avoid ambiguity.
 The course also introduces the concept of due diligence, the importance of contractual boilerplate and knowing the law that applies to it, and the lawyer's role in identifying risks associated with a transaction.
 In doing so, the course presents students with issues of ethics and professional responsibility.